-Function to cleanup the state of a job store after a restart.
 Fixes jobs that might have been partially updated.
 Resets the try counts and removes jobs that are not successors of the current root job.

-Parameters jobCache (dict[str,toil.job.JobDescription]) - if a value it must be a dict from job ID keys to JobDescription object values.
+Parameters jobCache - if a value it must be a dict from job ID keys to JobDescription object values.
 Jobs will be loaded from the cache (which can be downloaded from the job store in a batch) instead of piecemeal when recursed into.